checkmarx-ltd/cx-flow/docs/Tutorials.md

     * File > Save All
     * VCS > Git > Commit File and add commit message like added prepared statement on line 55
     * Click Commit and Push, then Push
-* Navigate to Github
+* Navigate to GitHub
     * Navigate to Pull Requests
     * Click Compare and Pull Request > Create Pull Request
     * Alternatively you can create the pull request through the IDE.
 In IntelliJ click VCS > Create Pull Request
-* In Github there will be some checks that have not finished yet - Checkmarx Scan
+* In GitHub there will be some checks that have not finished yet - Checkmarx Scan
 * In the Checkmarx web portal there will be a new CxSAST scan where the project name is RepoName-Branch
-    * Once the scan finished you can see the post in the Github merge pull request comments with all the vulnerabilites found
+    * Once the scan finished you can see the post in the GitHub merge pull request comments with all the vulnerabilites found
     * The basket.jsp SQLi is gone
     * Click Merge Pull Request > Confirm Merge to accept the risk CxSAST has posted in the comments
 * After confirming the pull request, there will be a new CxSAST scan in the Checkmarx web portal for the master branch
-* In Github Issues there will be one fewer vulnerability
+* In GitHub Issues there will be one fewer vulnerability
-* In the Checkmarx web portal, the CxFlowGithub-master project will now have both solved and recurrent issues.
+* In the Checkmarx web portal, the CxFlowGitHub-master project will now have both solved and recurrent issues.

 ## <a name="webhooktriggering">Triggering Webhook Scans with CxFlow</a>
 [Back to Table of Contents](#tableofcontents)
 * Open your IDE of choice.
-This lab will use IntelliJ
+This tutorial will use IntelliJ
     * Check out code using Check out from Version Control, input the URL for your repo example:
 <br/>https://github.com/<username\>/CxFlowBodgeit
     * Open README.md and add a line, example: CxFlowMasterPush-Test1